Sameera Agro and Infra Ltd plans to raise up to Rs. 62.64 crore from public issue - www.lokmattimes.com

 Sameera Agro and Infra Ltd plans to raise up to Rs.
 62.64 crore from public issue

-PNN Hyderabad (Telangana) [India], December 20: Telangana-based Infrastructure company, Sameera Agro and Infra Ltd is planning to raise Rs. ...
+Telangana (India), December 21: Telangana-based Infrastructure company, Sameera Agro and Infra Ltd is planning to raise Rs.
+62.64 crore ...

-Hyderabad (Telangana) [India], December 20: Telangana-based Infrastructure company, Sameera Agro and Infra Ltd is planning to raise Rs.
+Telangana (India), December 21: Telangana-based Infrastructure company, Sameera Agro and Infra Ltd is planning to raise Rs.
 62.64 crore from its SME public issue.
 The company has received approval to launch its public issue on NSE Emerge Platform of National Stock Exchange.
 The public issue open for subscription on December 21 and closes on December 27.

 The Proceeds of the public issue will be utilised to fund company’s expansion plans.
 Out of the issue proceeds, Rs.
 6.62 crore will be utilized in the ongoing two residential and one commercial projects in Dharmavaram Village, Medchal-Malkajgiri District, Telangana Rs.
 49.69 crore will be utilized for construction of new multiplex in Dharmavaram Village, Medchal-Malkajgiri District, Telangana, Rs 3.83 crore towards working capital requirements for agro business and General Corporate Purpose.
 First Overseas Capital Ltd the lead manager of the issue.